tenox7/tenoxvga/README.md

-# ECL2VGA Adapter for Atari TT 030 High Resolution Mode
+# ECL2VGA Adapter for Atari TT High Res Mode

 TenoxVGA is an adapter that lets you use a standard LCD flat panel or a CRT monitor with Atari TT built-in video card in TT-HIGH mode (1280x960).
 You can think of it as TTM194 or TTM195 monitor replacement or ECL to VGA video signal converter.